Gerard Kennedy: Parkdale–High Park

-The Progressive Conservatives were re-elected, forming another majority government.
-Despite the Conservatives' good showing across the province, they did not win a single seat in the old City of Toronto area; and, Kennedy won his seat with large plurality, with his closest rival, Castrilli, about 10,000 votes behind.
-He became opposition critic for the high-profile Education portfolio.
+The Progressive Conservatives were re-elected, establishing another majority government.
+Despite their favourable performance across the province, they were unable to secure any seats in the former City of Toronto area.
+Kennedy emerged victorious with a substantial plurality, with his closest rival, Castrilli, trailing by approximately 10,000 votes.
+Subsequently, Kennedy assumed the role of opposition critic for the high-profile Education portfolio.

-Minister of education
+Minister of Education

 The Liberals won a majority in the 2003 Ontario provincial election, and Kennedy was re-elected in Parkdale-High Park with about 58 percent of the vote (his nearest opponent received 16 percent).
 He was appointed Minister of Education on October 23, 2003.

-Under the two previous governments, the Education portfolio had been marked by considerable labour strife, due to either the austerity measure known as the Social Contract under the Bob Rae government, or school board restructuring under the Mike Harris government.
-In the spring of 2005, Kennedy announced the establishment of a provincial framework in teacher's negotiations, which would see teacher's salaries increase by approximately 10.5 percent over four years in exchange for four years of labour peace.
+Under the two previous governments, the Education portfolio had been marked by considerable labour strife, due to either the austerity measure known as the Social Contract under the Bob Rae government, or school board restructuring and funding formula changes under the Mike Harris government.
+In the spring of 2005, Kennedy announced the establishment of a provincial framework in teacher negotiations, which would see teachers' salaries increase by approximately 10.5 percent over four years in exchange for four years of labour peace.
 The framework included priorities such as workplace preparation courses and English as a Second Language programs.

-On October 26, Kennedy was awarded the inaugural Ontario Student Trustees' Association "Award of Distinction" for his contributions to education, including his expansion of the role of student trustee.